MateuszGrzegorzewski/My-Workout-Plan/README.md

 Actual plans:

-- changins names of variables classes and files in main folder
 - Improvments of html files
-- tests !!!!
+- tests - adding some more to improve code checking

 - changing sqlite on postgresql
 - adding docker